 You can’t chill out with a book or nip to the loo and leave them there, because they will drown each other.
 By the third time you stop one from trying to push the other over, you may start to wish you’d not bothered.

-The ‘fun’ of a paddling pool can last all day, or five minutes, depending on their mood.
+The ‘fun’ of a paddling pool can last all day, or five minutes, depending on you children’s mood.

-Once the fun is over, you are left with the decision of emptying and deflating, or leaving it overnight.
+Once the excitement has ebbed, you are left with the decision of emptying and deflating, or leaving it overnight.

 Being the lazy sods we are, we choose to leave it up, and instead net out the big pieces of crud and suicidal slugs until either it’s so grim the kids refuse to get in, it looks like toxic waste, or the inevitable slow leak deems it alarmingly unsafe.
 Whichever is sooner.